HaomingChen1998/Portfolio-Project/Learning Note/Excel Help/README.md

 4. Click on any cell on the pivot table -> Design -> Report Layout -> Repeat Item Labels
 5. Click on any cell on the pivot table -> Design -> Subtotals -> Do not show subtotals
 6. Click on any cell on the pivot table -> Design -> Grand Totals -> off for rows and columns
-7. Right Click on the *Total* cell without the pivot table, and Uncheck Subtotal*.
-Ex: Digital Video Total
+7. Click on any cell in the date column value, ungroup